alybeshari20/CEN302-Project/README.md

 Customizable user profiles for learners and instructors.
 Access to a wide range of learning resources, including videos, tutorials, etc.
 Ability to track progress and completion of courses.
 Connection to social media sites for sharing and working with other students.
-Secure login and payment processing for purchasing courses.
+Secure
 Multilingual assistance to provide worldwide accessibility.
 Compatibility with multiple devices and platforms.